 The Flinders team is driving one of Australia’s largest public health campaigns, to raise awareness about the risks of drinking alcohol during pregnancy and breastfeeding.
 This research has revealed worrying trends, including the inflated harms of risky drinking among women, with more than 300,000 Australian women now regularly binge drinking, consuming 11 or more standard drinks in one sitting at least once a month.

 Flinders also stands at the forefront of solutions for recovery from mental health, alcohol and other drugs use issues, gambling and related challenges.
-In the Northern Territory, Recovery Together (a free peer education and recovery program for individuals who experience these issues) and the Circles of Support program (for their families and friends) offered by the NT Lived Experience Network have been particularly successful.
+In the Northern Territory (NT), the Recovery Together - a free peer education and recovery program for individuals who experience these issues – and the Circle of Support program - for their families and friends - offered by the NT Lived Experience Network (NTLEN) have been particularly successful.

-Solutions to escalating addiction problems require pursuing bold new directions in research – and Flinders researchers are providing the fundamental foundations on which innovative and effective solutions are being developed.
+Solutions to escalating addiction issues require pursuing bold new directions in research – and Flinders researchers are providing the fundamental foundations on which innovative and effective solutions are being developed.

 - Associate Professor Daniel King